austinrowland/FPGA-Neopixel-Peripheral/README.md

 - Gradient: Utilizes a single OUT statement and it sets all the pixels to a color changing gradient
 - Fade: Sends a single color to the peripheral and sets all the LEDs to that color and decrease and increase the brightness over time
 - Flow: Sets the color vector and constantly incrementing/decrementing its RGB values to make a smooth, dynamic color-shifting gradient which updates with each clock cycle

+## More Information
+More information on the peripheral can be found on the Project Summary file in the repository.